zlaski/loudgain/README.md

 Just what you ever wanted: The best of mp3gain, ReplayGain 2.0 and Linux combined. **Spread the word!**

+_**Note:** There is a »runnable« version for 64-bit systems in the `bin` folder, called `loudgain.static`.
+Read [loudgain.static](#loudgainstatic).
+You can use this if you only want to try out loudgain, cannot or don’t wish to compile it yourself.
+It starts much slower, but brings all its dependencies with it, and thus can even be used on older systems._

 ---

 ## Table of Contents